BRAND & IDENTITY

 The university seal is the formal identifier of Mississippi State University.
 The seal was adopted by the institution in 1932 and has been modified several times since then.
 Elements in use since the 1890s include a sword, symbolizing the military character of the early institution, and a key, representing the "key to knowledge."
 The shield, symbolizing the federal role in a land-grant institution, has been part of the design since its inception.
-Use of the seal should be restricted to employee desk plates, official university documents, such as diplomas, high-level certificates, awards, annual reports, and letterhead from the Office of the President.
+Use of the seal should be restricted to business cards and official university documents, such as diplomas, high-level certificates, awards, annual reports, and letterhead from the Office of the President.

 We Ring True™ can be used in text copy if it includes the trademark symbol afterwards.
 We Ring True™ can be used in advertising and on promotional items, but the art cannot be modified.
 We Ring True™ is available for download as .EPS files in maroon, black and white.